 Thomas Eastchurch

-Appointed Governor of Albemarle 1677
+Appointed Governor of Albemarle 1677 - Never Served Actively

 Eastchurch and Miller took a ship sailing one of the normal trade routes from England to the island of Nevis in the Leeward Islands where they could obtain another ship for America.
 In Nevis, Eastchurch met a woman of considerable fortune and took the opportunity to marry her.
-Not wishing to depart quickly and to avoid further delay in settling affairs in Albemarle County, Eastchurch provided Miller with a commission to serve as president of the Grand Council until his arrival and gave him "very full and ample powers."
+Not wishing to depart quickly and to avoid further delay in settling affairs in Albemarle County, Eastchurch provided Miller with a commission to serve as President of the Executive Council until his arrival and gave him "very full and ample powers."

 << Last Governor - John Jenkins